François Véron Duverger de Forbonnais

-François Véron Duverger de Forbonnais (1722–1800) was a French political economist and contributor to the Encyclopédie ou Dictionnaire raisonné des sciences, des arts et des métiers.
+François Véron Duverger de Forbonnais (3 October 1722 – 19 September 1800) was a French political economist and contributor to the Encyclopédie ou Dictionnaire raisonné des sciences, des arts et des métiers.

 Life

 François Véron Duverger de Forbonnais was born in Le Mans and educated in Paris.
 After working for his father's textile business, he settled in Paris and became inspector-general of the French coinage in 1752.

-He edited the Journal de l’agriculture, du commerce et des finances in the 1760s, and would help draw up Le Mans' noble Cahier de Doleances in 1789.
+He edited the Journal de l'agriculture, du commerce et des finances in the 1760s, and would help draw up Le Mans' Cahiers de doléances in 1789.